caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

   (\#eq:logs-gtr-hyk)
 \end{equation}

 One way to proceed would then be to select GTR if $\Delta>0$, and HKY85 if $\Delta<0$.
-It wouldn't be a good way to go, though, since it would pick GTR every single time.
+This wouldn't be a good way to go, though, since it would pick GTR every single time.
 The reason is that HKY85 is nested within GTR.
 That means that the best possible likelihood under HKY85 is also available under GTR.
 Because it has more degrees of freedom, GTR has many other possible values, and chances are very good that one of those will be more likely than the parameter values that were most likely under HKY85.
 If comparing two nested models, the model with more degrees of freedom will never have a likelihood lower than the simpler model.

 This would seem to imply that more complex models are always better, but they most certainly are not.
 As we add degrees of freedom, we are adding stochastic parameters that must be estimated from the data.
 In a very extreme case, we clearly couldn't estimate an infinite number of parameters from a finite dataset -- there wouldn't be enough information to independently assess each parameter.
 But there are challenges even with a relatively small number of parameters.
 If we add too many model parameters, we can over-fit.
 Essentially, if there are too many model parameters we can make any phylogeny look good by adjusting the model parameters.
-This makes it more difficult to optimize the topology and branch length based on their impact on the likelihood.
+This makes it more difficult to optimize the topology and branch lengths based on their impact on the likelihood.
 The data have finite information, and the more information we use to estimate model parameters the less we have to estimate the phylogeny.

 When comparing nested models, the question therefore isn't whether one model has higher likelihood than the other, but whether the increase in likelihood one gets from adding parameters is worth the cost of adding the parameters.
 There are a few different ways to make this cost/benefit analysis.